 Immediate humanitarian aid is critical for refugee communities, but economic opportunity enables longer-term stability.
 The KRIF will aim to provide much needed capital to help refugees start small businesses or pay for other urgent expenses as they work to rebuild their lives.
 In addition to displaced populations, the fund will look to serve impacted host communities in the Middle East as well catalyze economic development in rural areas prone to migration in Central America.

 Kiva is an international nonprofit, founded in 2005 in San Francisco, with a mission to expand financial access to help underserved communities thrive.
 As a crowdfunding platform, Kiva allows individuals to lend as little as $25 to make a difference in someone’s life.
-The KRIF will be managed by Kiva Capital Management, a newly-launched subsidiary of Kiva, and limited to qualified investors.
+The KRIF will be managed by Kiva Capital Management, a subsidiary of Kiva, and limited to qualified investors.
 Kiva is committed to democratizing impact investing and will also look to explore bringing retail-friendly structures to market.